bdunko/Practice/README.md

 * [StringBuilder](https://github.com/bdunko/Practice/blob/master/src/datastructures/BStringBuilder.java)

 Some of these data structures expose internal nodes publically for ease of use in leetcode-style problems.
 A 'library' implementation would modify these not to expose internal state.

+All of these practice problems, algorithms, and data structures contain main methods which act as a simplified test driver.
+The main function of Test.java can be used to run every test across all files in the collection.